lilwasser/MTA-Turnstile-Data/Project Proposal.md

 Where can NYC commuters find free safer sex supplies and resources at venues located nearby the most heavily used subway stations during non-work hours (M-F: 4-8pm) between March 20 - June 20 2021?

 I plan on exploring the MTA turnstile data to discover which stations have the highest foot traffic in order to help NYC  Department of Public Health identify which existing clinics garner the most foot traffic and therefore should receive additional funding to distribute safe sex supplies.
+I will look at the top 3 busiest stations and then use location data to see which clinics in those surrounding areas should receive more funding.

 In order to prepare for safe sex supply distributions in spring 2022, I am looking at data between March 20 - June 20 2021.
 I am assuming that people will be more likely seek these types of supplies outside of work hours, so I am looking at MTA exits that are outside of regular working hours (time frame: 4-8pm M-F (workdays)).
 This will provide insights about the busiest and least busy stations.